 Point out new vocabulary or words that are not frequently used in your home

 The other day, I was visiting a teacher, and she was reading a book that mentioned the word "bypass."
 She then stopped and explained what a bypass was to the children.
 I jumped for vocabulary joy!

 We live in a rural area where there are no bypasses.
 Children in this classroom very rarely hear that word in their day to day conversations with their families.
 Her ability to recognize the importance of explaining this new word was so important to helping the children comprehend the book that she was reading and she didn't take that for granted.

 Ask about details in the illustrations

-Reading to your child every night is not only a wonderful way to build their brain, but it builds the heart too.
-My best moments in the hustle and bustle of everyday life are snuggled up in bed with my daughters reading a story that makes us giggle.
+Reading to your child every night is not only a wonderful way to build their brain, but it builds the heart, too.
+My favorite moments in the hustle and bustle of everyday life are snuggled up in bed with my daughters, reading a story that makes us giggle.

 A version of this post originally appeared on April 27, 2018.
 It has been updated.